WhatMeWorry/Delivery/misc_notes/coordinate_systems_and_matrices.md

 The camera in OpenGL cannot move and is defined to be located at (0,0,0) facing the negative Z direction.
 That means that instead of moving and rotating the camera, the world is moved and rotated around the camera to construct the appropriate view.

+This seems paradoxical.
+We've introduced a camera yet move all of the objects in the world to the camera's outlook!
+Why not just move the camera?
+Well, the camera is actually just a logical construct to make it easier to reason about.
+Remember, the only actual things we have are created are models.
+And yes, these objects are mathematical constructs of vertices, but they are nonetheless the only "real" thing we can work with.

 ```
 (3m) The Projection matrix transforms 3D data into 2D space.
 There are two kinds: Orthographic
 and Perspective.
 Orthographic projection has no depth perception; think of architectural